 And be kind and compassionate to one another, forgiving one another, just as God also forgave you in Christ.”
 Ephesians 4:32

-Bless Those Who Curse You
+Bless Those Who Persecute You With Prayer

 Prayer is an attitude of the heart.
 Praying a prayer of blessing over a persecutor is a tall order.
 But every time you do it, you will find your heart being changed into one more like Christ.